-- (a) identify any precinct property; and - (b) be accompanied by a schedule setting out the voting entitlement that applies to each precinct development lot, and any balance preated by the optiment lot,
+- (a) identify any precinct property; and - (b) be accompanied by a schedule setting out the voting entitlement that applies to each precinct development lot, and any balance precinct development lot, created by the plan.

 (7) If a staged use precinct is identified in the application for an approved scheme, the local authority and the applicant may agree to defer the payment of contributions towards water supply, sewerage and drainage works until the approval by the local authority of the precinct plans that create precinct development lots.